OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 In the new window, select VMWare vCenter from the Type drop-down menu.

-Introduce the vCenter hostname or IP address and the credentials used to manage the vCenter instance and click on **Get Clusters**
+Introduce the vCenter hostname (the <SERVER>:<PORT> notation can be used for non default ports) or IP address and the credentials used to manage the vCenter instance and click on **Get Clusters**

 .. image:: /images/vcenter_create_host_step1.png
     :width: 50%